onlozanoo/aiesec_core/README.md

 ## Objective

 This project aims to extract performance data for AIESEC Local Committees (LCs) from the AIESEC Egypt National Dashboard (`https://core.aiesec.org.eg/`).
-The extracted data is structured for subsequent analysis and visualization.
+The extracted data is structured, processed, and saved for subsequent analysis and visualization.

 ## Project Structure